arthurcadore/tacacs-appliance/README.md

-# TACACS+ Server Appliance with docker
+# TACACS+ Server Appliance with Docker

-### This repository implements the [TACACS+](https://hub.docker.com/r/lfkeitel/tacacs_plus) images avaiable on DockerHub to host an mantain an AAA server.
+### This repository implements the [TACACS+](https://hub.docker.com/r/lfkeitel/tacacs_plus) images available on DockerHub to host and maintain an AAA server.

 Prerequisites
 Before you begin, ensure you have the following packages installed on your system: